-Parameter Description HANDSET VOLUME Adjust earpiece volume for handset 1: ON, can be adjusted from OFF to 100, in steps of 5.
+Parameter Description HANDSET VOLUME Adjust earpiece volume for handset, in a range from 0 to 100, in steps of 5.
 EXT.
 SPEAKER VOLUME MODE FIXED : Fixed level is set for external speaker RELATIVE : Relative level following volume adjustment of the internal speaker EXT.
-SPEAKER VOLUME External speaker fixed volume: OFF , 5 to 100 in steps of 5 CSM CAN TERMINATION Termination of the CAN interface in the VHF radio: ON or OFF SCREEN CLEANING Enter screen cleaning mode to disable the touch screen for 30 seconds.
+SPEAKER VOLUME External speaker fixed volume: 0 to 100 in steps of 5.
+External speaker relative volume: -50 to +50 in steps of 5.
+SCREEN CLEANING Enter screen cleaning mode to disable the touch screen for 30 seconds.
+While in this mode, only a single button to exit the mode is available.
+This allows for the screen to be cleaned without inadvertent actions.